 It certainly appears, from the account of the New Testament, that it was Jesus knowledge that all the sins of all people, for all time, would be poured into Him that caused Him the greatest suffering.
 As God, Jesus had never experienced sin.
 He had never been separated from the Father at any time.
 Becoming our sins in order to pay the penalty for them would require both His intense suffering for all sins, but also a separation from the Father as their fellowship was broken.

-May I say, we cannot comprehend the intensity nor severity of these two aspects of Jesus suffering.
-It is certain there has not been any cumulative suffering in all the history of man upon the earth which can compare to the suffering Jesus endured during His six hours upon the cross.
+We cannot comprehend the intensity nor severity of Jesus’ suffering.
+It is certain there has never been a cumulative suffering in all the history of man upon the earth which can compare to the anguish Jesus endured during His six hours upon the cross.

 More horrific for Jesus than the terror of the cross was the fact that for the first moment in eternity, He would be separated from the Father.
 As Jesus took all of our sins, the Father could no longer have fellowship with the Son.
 This was why Jesus cried out from the cross: My God, My God, why have You forsaken me?
 At that moment, Jesus became our sin; and His former close and eternal fellowship with His Father was broken.
 It was not until our sins were fully atoned for by Jesus’ death and He rose from the dead on the third day that the Father and Son could once again enjoy the eternal fellowship that they had for all of eternity past.
 As Jesus rose from the dead, His former relationship with His Father was restored.